 You can also complete a teaching project with local schools through our Undergraduate Ambassadors Scheme.

 If you do one of our research-intensive MMath degrees, you'll spend a third of your final year working on a major independent research project.
 This year is designed to prepare you for a career in research, with training in how to write mathematical reports and present your findings.

-Undergraduate students can apply to join the Sheffield Undergraduate Research Experience scheme.
-This gives you a bursary to spend around 10 weeks working with one of our department's research groups over the summer break.
+Each year undergraduates can apply to work on a research project during the summer.
+There are a number of schemes that gives you a bursary to spend four-to-eight weeks working with one of our mathematics researchers over the summer break.
 You'll be able to get first-hand experience of major research projects.
 It can even lead to your name appearing in an academic journal.